Akay97/alx-system_engineering-devops/0x00-shell_basics/README.md

-The task (9) deletes the directory of the file deleted in task (8) Task (10) creates a script that returns a user to the prevoius working directory Task (11) creates a script that list all content and hidden files of the directory current, parent and /boot
+The task (9) deletes the directory of the file deleted in task (8) Task (10) creates a script that returns a user to the prevoius working directory Task (11) creates a script that list all content and hidden files of the directory current, parent and /boot task (12) creates a script that check the file type in a directory